mgiesen/LD2410/README.md

 A lightweight library for the LD2410 sensor, enabling easy UART communication and efficient monitoring of sensor output with minimal overhead.

 > [!WARNING]
-> This library is currently under development and not yet ready for production use
+> This library is currently under development and is not yet ready for production use.
+The API may change frequently until the stable release.

 ## Features